orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 But how to integrate free stuff for accounts?; Just on a separate account which invoices orbitmines directly? ; When moving to a paid setup interop sharded or give the option to move to a fully charged setup (have to pay the cost of the free stuff themselves too).
 - Or change the billing to Ether, but can we limit the spending which cannot be changed by the user themselves.

+How does the indexing work?
+What is indexed and how?
+How do you do code search or more general search, 3d search eventually?

+Auto-update off on those servers by default.

 ---